Dylan773/MobileMathGame/README.md

 This application was developed using the Kotlin programming language using the Adnroid Studio IDE.

-This application was designed and developed to provide year-one primary school pupils with a fun, supplement learning activity; prompting a set of 14 multiple choice questions per game cycle.
-All game questions and user validation were obtained via an SQLite database.
+This application aims to provide year-one primary school pupils with a fun, supplement learning activity; prompting a set of 14 multiple choice questions per game cycle.
+Upon start of each quiz session, 14 randomily chosen questions (2 per topic) are obtained via an SQLite question pool with over 50 questions.

+Game and user validation exists, reducing the liklihood of any potential bugs or exploits.

 Please see the wiki for application screenshots taken throughout a quiz session.